Fallenbagel/jellyseerr/docs/using-jellyseerr/notifications/webpush.md

 # Web Push

-The web push notification agent enables you and your users to receive Overseerr notifications in a supported browser.
+The web push notification agent enables you and your users to receive Jellyseerr notifications in a supported browser.

-This notification agent does not require any configuration, but is not enabled in Overseerr by default.
+This notification agent does not require any configuration, but is not enabled in Jellyseerr by default.

 {% hint style="warning" %}
-**The web push agent only works via HTTPS.** Refer to our [reverse proxy examples](../../extending-overseerr/reverse-proxy.md) for help on proxying Overseerr traffic via HTTPS.
+**The web push agent only works via HTTPS.** Refer to our [reverse proxy examples](../../extending-overseerr/reverse-proxy.md) for help on proxying Jellyseerr traffic via HTTPS.
 {% endhint %}

 To set up web push notifications, simply enable the agent in **Settings &rarr; Notifications &rarr; Web Push**.
 You and your users will then be prompted to allow notifications in your web browser.